Spring Garden Revival

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Milton

-All grading and lawn leveling projects disturbing more than 1,000 square feet in Milton must comply with MassDEP Stormwater Management Standards and the EPA’s MS4 permit requirements.
-Best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter silt fences, check dams, sediment basins, and secure material storage.
-Proper grading improves drainage, enhances infiltration, and reduces runoff velocities, with slopes maintained between 1–2% minimum and 33% maximum.
-Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of any failed controls.
+All grading projects disturbing more than 1,000 square feet must comply with the MassDEP Stormwater Management Standards and the EPA’s MS4 permit requirements.
+Erosion and sediment controls—such as silt fences, check dams, and sediment basins—are mandatory.
+Construction best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter controls, and material containment.
+Proper grading improves drainage, enhances infiltration, and reduces runoff velocities (maintaining 1–2% minimum and 33% maximum slopes).
+Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of failed controls.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, Milton requires notification to Dig Safe (811) at least 72 hours in advance (48 hours minimum by law) to mark underground utilities.
-Hand-digging is mandatory within 18 inches of marked lines, including gas, electric, water, sewer, telecom, and irrigation.
-In the event of a utility strike, work must stop immediately, and 911, the utility company, and Dig Safe must be notified.
-Utility clearance must be verified before excavation, with coordination from the Milton Water & Sewer Billing
+Before any excavation or grading, Milton requires notification to Dig Safe (811) at least 72 hours in advance (48 hours is the legal minimum).
+All utilities must be clearly marked, and photographic documentation is recommended.
+Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, cable, and irrigation lines.
+In the event of a utility strike, work must stop immediately, and emergency protocols—including 911 notification and utility company contact—must be followed.
+Final inspection and clearance verification are coordinated with the Milton Water and Sewer Departments.

 525 Canton Avenue, Milton, MA 02186